reactplay/react-play/src/plays/color-palettes-generator/Readme.md

 ### Introduction

-color palettes generator project is a web application that allows users to generate different color palettes based on their preferences.
+Color palettes generator project is a web application that allows users to generate different color palettes based on their preferences.
 The application is built using React.js and uses various React concepts like useState, try-catch, props, arrow functions, and more.

 ### Features